Summer Term overview – Year 2

 A brief overview of the curriculum areas

-In our topic about Katie Morag the children will study what it may be like living on a small island.
+The children will study what it is like to live on a small island.
 They will use maps to locate places and create their own picture maps of an island using a key.
 They will look at physical and human features of the island and understand the meaning of these terms.
 They will look at daily life on an island using photographs to collect information.
 They will begin to make comparisons to living in Cramlington.

 Design & Technology